KDE/grantleetheme/docs/plugins_icon.md

 # Plugins: icon {#plugins_icon}

 This plugin introduces a new template tag `icon`.
-The tag allows easilly displaying standard icons in the templates by using XDG icon names.
+The tag allows easily displaying standard icons in the templates by using XDG icon names.
 The behaviour is identical to resolving icon path via KIconLoader::iconPath() and passing the path to the template as a string.